Just one month after the 141-year-old English newspaper disappeared, Perfil is launching what aspires to be its successor.

 A few months later, in 1979, Cox had to exile himself and went to conduct the Daily News and Courier, from Charleston in South Carolina.
 Around the same time, he received the Maria Moors Cabot Prize from Columbia University.
 Twenty years later, in 1997, it was Cox himself who announced to me – I suppose in part due to his own initiative – that Columbia University had decided to award me with the same prize.

-Szpolski later sold the Buenos Aires Herald and its last owner was Grupo Indalo, led by Cristobal Lopez and Fabian de Sousa.
-The Herald published its last weekly edition (it had been released every Friday since ending its run as a daily) last July 31.
-The Buenos Aires Herald was founded in 1876 and was the longest-running local newspaper along with La Prensa (founded in 1869) and La Nación (1870).
+Szpolski later sold the Herald and its last owner was Grupo Indalo, led by Cristobal Lopez and Fabian de Sousa.
+The Herald published its last weekly edition (it had been released every Friday, since ending its run as a daily) last July 31.
+The Buenos Aires Herald was founded in 1876 and was one of the longest-running local newspapers in Argentina, along with La Prensa (founded in 1869) and La Nación (1870).

-Just one month on since the disappearance of the Buenos Aires Herald, Editorial Perfil has what aspires to be its successor, the Buenos Aires Times, a tribute to the Herald and its valiant directors: Cox, Nielson and Graham-Yooll, who have returned to write their columns its first issue, so that history does not end but continue.
+Just one month on since the disappearance of the Buenos Aires Herald, Editorial Perfil SA has what aspires to be its successor, the Buenos Aires Times, a tribute to the Herald and its valiant directors: Cox, Neilson and Graham-Yooll, who have returned to write columns its first issue, so that history does not end but continue.